International Polar Year Conference

 - Geospatial data and tools for change monitoring and land management

 - Training and capacity building in geospatial information and technologies for indigenous groups.

 List of papers to be presented

-Results from the workshop discussions and selected Conference papers will be published in Geomatica the Journal of the Canadian Institute of Geomatics focused on geospatial information science, technology and practice.
+Results from the workshop discussions and selected Conference papers was published in Geomatica the Journal of the Canadian Institute of Geomatics focused on geospatial information science, technology and practice.

 Partners and sponsors include the International Polar Year (IPY), the International Society of Photogrammetry and Remote Sensing (ISPRS), the International Cartographic Association (ICA), International Standards Organization (ISO/TC 211), and the Open Geospatial Consortium Inc.